-Your oncology team may discuss some side effects of Imlygic that can lead to serious problems if they aren't taken care of right away.
-These sections give information about possible symptoms, what you should tell your oncology team, when you should get medical help immediately, and any steps you can take to help ease the symptoms.
+Your consultant may discuss some side effects of Imlygic that can lead to serious problems if they aren't taken care of right away.
+These sections give information about possible symptoms, what you should tell your consultant, when you should get medical help immediately, and any steps you can take to help ease the symptoms.